tektoncd/pipeline/docs/git-resolver.md

   - name: name
     value: Ranni
 ```

-## What's Supported?

-- When using anonymous cloning, only public repositories can be used.
-- When using the authenticated API, [providers with implementations in `go-scm`](https://github.com/jenkins-x/go-scm/tree/main/scm/driver) can be used.
-  Note that not all `go-scm` implementations have been tested with the `git` resolver, but it is known to work with:
-  * github.com and GitHub Enterprise
-  * gitlab.com and self-hosted Gitlab
-  * Gitea
-  * BitBucket Server
-  * BitBucket Cloud

 ## `ResolutionRequest` Status
 `ResolutionRequest.Status.Source` field captures the source where the remote resource came from.
 It includes the 3 subfields: `url`, `digest` and `entrypoint`.